alessionegro99/Ising/README.md

 # C program for MCMC simulations of the Ising model
 C program for Markov-Chain Monte-Carlo simulations of the ferromagnetic (meaning $J=1$) Ising model in $D$-dimensions.
-The hamiltonian is the nearest neighbor Ising model Hamiltonian with vanishing external field $h$:
+The hamiltonian is the nearest neighbor Ising model Hamiltonian with vanishing external field $h$

 $$
 E[s]=-\sum_{\langle \textbf{x} \textbf{y}\rangle}s_{\textbf{x}} s_{\textbf{y}}